ACE ALABAMA

 • Interest in social justice

-• Interest in working with teenagers
+• Experience or interest in working with teenagers

-• Facilitate/manage small dialogue groups
+• Manage & facilitate small dialogue groups daily during camp

-• Preparedness for workshops and workshop implementation
+• Preparedness for workshop implementation

 • Adherence to camp policies and regulations